josephlewis/Roman_roadways_structure/README.md

 # Process-Explicit Model Reveals Structure of Roman Roadways in the Roman Empire

-This repository contains all the data and scripts required to fully reproduce all analyses presented in the paper "_Process-Explicit Model Reveals Structure of Roman Roadways in the Roman Empire_" authored by Lewis, J.
+This repository contains all the data and scripts required to fully reproduce all analyses presented in the paper "_Process-Explicit Model Reveals Structure of Roman Roadways in the Roman Empire_" authored by **Lewis**, J.

 Getting Started
 ---------------